MFloru/Bacchus-R1/Contents Industry Analysis/health issues focusing on mealworms.md

 * Nutritional values

 Mealworms larvae are highly comparable to beef in terms of content (FAO, 2013) for a lesser environmental impact.
-Complete content studies of fresh mealworms have been carried out (Finke, 2002).
+Complete content studies of fresh and dried powder of mealworms have been carried out (Finke, 2002; Siemianowska, 2013).

 *Melinda, please insert here the nice graph you made for the PPT presentation!*